cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 | DisconnectSwitch       | maxCapacity          |             | float              |         0 |         1 |                                                  |            |

+Observe that we are using same range of value types as in case for [domain experts](#value-type-anchor).

 Here we see how inheritance and proper modeling of classes pays off.
 Instead of repeating properties from `GeneratingUnit` for `WindTurbine`, David only needs to define the properties specific only to `WindTurbine`.
 This is because `WindTurbine` is a subclass of `GeneratingUnit`, and thus inherits all the properties from `GeneratingUnit`.
 This is a good practice, as it reduces the amount of work needed to define the enterprise data model.
 In addition, it also makes the enterprise data model more consistent, as the same properties are used for similar things.